stevenjlho/leetcode/solutions/13. Roman to Integer/README.md

 # Approach

-1. Create a map (`romanToIntMap`) to associate Roman numerals with their integer values.
+1. Create a map (`romanToIntMap`) to associate Roman numerals with their respective integer values.
-2. Start with a result variable (`ans`) initialized to 0.
+2. initializes a variable `ans` to accumulate the total value as you iterate through the string.
 3. Iterate through the characters of the input string `s`.

-   - If the current character represents a value less than the next character (indicating subtraction, like "IV" or "IX"), subtract the value of the current character from `ans`.
+   - The if-condition inside the loop checks if the current numeral should be subtracted rather than added.
+   - When true, subtracts the numeral's value from the total.
+This occurs when a smaller numeral precedes a larger one (like 'IV' or 'IX').
    - Otherwise, add the value of the current character to `ans`.
 4. Finally, return the value of `ans`, which represents the integer equivalent of the Roman numeral string.

 # Complexity